guillaumev/drupdate/README.md

 ## Running automatically

-You can also use [Drupdate.me] (http://drupdate.me) to run this script automatically on your github repository.
+You can also use [Drupdate.gvj.ch] (http://drupdate.gvj.ch) to run this script automatically on your github repository.